 Adrian Bjune, Lahiru Dayanada, Mackenzie Denker, Xiang Fan, & Tom Hay

-Mobile client must run on iPhone models 5C, 5, 5S, 6, 6+, 6S, 6S+.
+Mobile client (“app”) must run on iPhone models 5C, 5, 5S, 6, 6+, 6S, 6S+.
 (With IOS8 or IOS9)

 Functionality and UI must be consistent with that of the Android version of the mobile client developed by the other team.